 Sort Your Belongings

 Netflix is full of organization-focused shows these days, such as Tidying Up with Marie Kondo and Get Organized with The Home Edit, where people are tasked with sorting through and paring down their personal belongings.
 While each show in this genre is a bit different, they all share similar processes when it comes to cutting the clutter, and it all starts with sorting through your effects.
 Sort your stuff into categories, then thin down each pile by deciding what to keep, what to donate, and what to sell.
 This task can take a long time and sorting through sentimental belongings requires a lot of emotional energy, so do yourself a favor and break the process up into smaller, more manageable chunks.

 Identify Your Resources

 It’s one thing to move your belongings into categorized piles and another thing entirely to decide what to do with the items you no longer wish to keep.
 Get your family members involved, if you are holding onto old mementos that they may wish to store or use.
 Liquidate items of value quickly through an estate sale or yard sale.
 Alternatively, gently used clothing, art and furniture can get a second life when you sell them to a local consignment shop.
 You may even wish to list high-value goods for sale individually online, especially if maximum profit-per-item is your goal.
-It is also a great idea to consider donating unwanted possessions to charities that support the local community, such as women’s shelters and housing security efforts.
+It is also a great idea to consider donating unwanted possessions to charity, such as women’s shelters and housing security efforts.
 Lastly, toss out anything that can’t be sold, donated, or recycled.